johnamdickson/portfolio-project-4/TESTING.md

 ### HTML

 All HTML pages were run through the [W3C HTML Validator](https://validator.w3.org/) with the home page checked using address and every other page using page source text input.
+The text input was obtained by navaigating to the page to test and then right clicking on the window.
+From the menu, the view page source option was selected which opened a new tab containing the DOM for the page.
+The test was then performed by copying and pasting the code into the text input field in the validator.

-The results can be found in the table below:
+Results for all HTML pages can be found in the table below:

 **Page**|**First Pass**|**Warnings/Errors**|**Second Pass<br><sup><sub>(Post Fix)</sub></sup>**|**Screenshot**
 :-----:|:-----:|:-----|:-----:|:-----: